rh-mobb/documentation/docs/idp/azuread-aro/README.md

 Once you login, you will notice that you have very limited permissions.
 This is because, by default, OpenShift only grants you the ability to create new projects (namespaces) in the cluster.
 Other projects (namespaces) are restricted from view.

-OpenShift includes a signifcant number of pre-configured roles, including the `cluster-admin` role that grants full access and control over the clster.
+OpenShift includes a significant number of pre-configured roles, including the `cluster-admin` role that grants full access and control over the cluster.
 To grant your user access to the `cluster-admin` role, you must create a ClusterRoleBinding to your user account.

 ```bash
 USERNAME=example@redhat.com # Replace with your Azure AD username